ArdanaLabs/Ardana-dApps/docs/vault_owner_interaction_tests.md

  - Applying a filter has immediate effect on the displayed list.
  - Applying a sort method has immediate effect on the displayed list.
  - The list should respond immediately to interactions.
+ - Changing the browser-window size adjusts the content accordingly, supporting any window sizes responsively.

 ### Initializing Vaults
 #### Offchain
  - Initializing a vault if the last update time of the price-oracle was more than two hours ago should fail.
 Returning a descriptive message.
- - Initializing a vault given the provided collateral and collateralization ratio, succeeds only if the minimal amount of dUSD (debt) that is going to be minted is greater or equal the configured `Debt Floor` (i.e. min. amount of dUSD that is minted) which  is configured by the protocol.
+ - Initializing a vault given the provided **collateral** and **collateralization ratio**, succeeds only if the minimal amount of dUSD (debt) that is going to be minted is greater or equal the configured `Debt Floor` or smaller than or equal the configured `Debt Ceiling`.
 The opposite case if that criteria is not met should fail.
- - Initializing a vault given the provided collateral and desired amount of dUSD (debt) succeeds only if the minimal amount of dUSD that is going to be minted is greater or equal the configured `Debt Floor` (i.e. min. amount of dUSD that is minted) which  is configured by the protocol.
+ - Initializing a vault given the provided **collateral** and desired **amount of dUSD (debt)** succeeds only if the minimal amount of dUSD that is going to be minted is greater or equal the configured `Debt Floor` or smaller than or equal the configured `Debt Ceiling`.
 The opposite case if that criteria is not met should fail.
- - Initializing a vault even though owning an undercollaterized vault should succeed, if the above `Debt Floor` criteria is met.
+ - Initializing a vault even though owning an undercollaterized vault should succeed, if the above `Debt Floor` and `Debt Ceiling` criteria is met.
- - Initializing multiple vaults should succeed if the above `Debt Floor` criteria is met.
+ - Initializing multiple vaults should succeed if the above `Debt Floor` and `Debt Ceiling` criteria is satisfied.
- - Successful initialization when setting the collateral amount and collateralization ratio should set compute the minted dUSD (debt) correctly.
+ - Successful initialization when setting the collateral amount and collateralization ratio should compute the minted dUSD (debt) according to the formula.
- - Successful initialization when setting the collateral amount the desired dUSD (debt) should compute the collateralization ratio correctly.
+ - Successful initialization when setting the collateral amount the desired dUSD (debt) should compute the collateralization ratio according to the formula.
  - Successful initialization associates that vault with the user who initialized it.
  - Successful initialization makes the protocol aware of that vault.
 #### UI